MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Listing Facilities in User's Sub-County
 +++++++++++++++++++++++++++++++++++++++++++++
-To list facilities in the logged in user's sub-county one should be click on the  facilities link in the main navigation bar.
+To list facilities in the logged in user's sub-county one should click on the facilities link in the main navigation bar.
 The diagram below illustrates this action.

 .. figure:: /_images/schrio/01_list_list_facilities_grid.png